-Queries failed due to the error message: "VM protect failed to allocate %d bytes from system, VM Protect %d MB available", What does the error message mean and where can i check and understand the reason for the error ?
+Queries failed due to the error message: "VM protect failed to allocate %d bytes from the system, VM Protect %d MB available", What does the error message mean and where can I check and understand the reason for the error?

-What does "VM protect failed to allocate %d bytes from system, VM Protect %d MB available" mean ?
+What does "VM protect failed to allocate %d bytes from the system, VM Protect %d MB available" mean?

 When the amount of virtual memory used by Greenplum queries is less than the limit defined by gp_vmem_protect_limit, and an attempt to allocate memory is made for a query but if the Operating System falls short of allocating memory even though after allocation the memory used by Greenplum will be still below the limit defined by gp_vmem_protect_limit, the error noted above is seen.

-Due to system running of the memory, the database segment will experience a PANIC and will go into recovery mode to recover the failed transaction.
+Due to the system running off the memory, the database segment will experience a PANIC and will go into recovery mode to recover the failed transaction.
 This will cause all the existing queries to fail.

 Memory consumption due to query plan.